tsy0716/powerbi_coverpage/roster.md

 - Refreshed daily at 12:00 PM and 6:00 PM, for the previous day's data
 - i.e: The data will be available T+1 since 12:00 PM
-- Data within 48-96 hours of today’s date is subject to changes which result from Admin approvals/updates (the most recent 24 hours is generally understated)
+- Data within 48-96 hours of current date is subject to changes which result from Admin approvals/updates (the most recent 24 hours is generally understated)
 - Data is presented for validation in parallel to its use; the complexity and density of the data from Kronos means it needs to be reviewed in consultation with what you expect to see
 - Support is available via your Finance Business Partner